icyflame/tnpedia-csv-to-wiki/output.md

 **Particular skills:** Good with probability and statistics, case studies and guesstimates

-**Dual degree specific information:** Not at all, in fact I was surprised to see many dual degree people including me were preferred over our B.Tech peers due to more focused and decisive attitude

 **Notes:** Learning R for analyst profile is a plus but not necessary as companies only look for good prob stat skills

-**Source information:** Cdc erp Jnf

 **Parting advice:**